DataDog/datadog-agent/docs/dogstatsd/configuration.md

 This parameter represents how many packet sets flushed from the packets buffer to the parser could be buffered.
 The idea is to read as fast as possible on the socket and to store packets here if the rest of the pipeline is having slow-down for any reasons.
+Each packet is of size `dogstatsd_buffer_size`.

-This is where most of the memory usage of Dogstatsd resides.
+This queue is where most of the memory usage of Dogstatsd resides.
 It means that if you decrease the size of this queue, the maximum memory usage of Dogstatsd should decrease, however, the amount of drops can increase.